Curriculum: Associate of Applied Science - Cancer Registry Management

 Credit: 3

 An overview of the historical development of coding systems and staging schemas will be reviewed.
-This course focuses on recognized coding and staging systems including ICD-0-3 Classification of Diseases, the Solid Tumor Rules Manual, AJCC Staging, Grade Coding Manual, SSDI, SEER Summary Staging, STORE manual, and other recognized coding standards and principles and practices of use in abstracting cancer data from the clinical record.
-Overview of oncology treatment and coding.
+This course focuses on recognized coding and staging systems including: ICD-0-3 Classification of Diseases, Multiple Primary and Histology Rules, AJCC Staging, Collaborative Staging, SEER Summary Staging, FORDS coding manual and other recognized coding standards and principles and practices of use in abstracting cancer data from the clinical record.

 3